-Street Outreach Workers, with one acting as an Outreach Worker Supervisor for each target area within each city, will maintain a caseload of high-risk individuals who, because of their background and present situations, are involved in or likely to become involved in shootings.
+Street Outreach Workers, with at least one acting as an Outreach Worker Supervisor for each target area within each city, will maintain a caseload of highrisk individuals who, because of their background and present situations, are involved in or likely to become involved in shootings.
 The street outreach workers meet and work with those they assist in non-traditional settings - parks, corners, places young people gather - during non-traditional hours when local data indicate violence is most likely to occur, particularly evenings and late-night hours and on weekends.
 Outreach staff work to mediate and intervene in conflicts and provide case management and other support.

 A Program Manager supervises staff, oversees the overall coordination of the model's core components, and works with other community organizations and individuals on anti-violence strategies.
-The Program Manager is also expected to engage with the Police as a liaison to receive monthly information, data and updates as needed.
+The Program Manager is also expected to engage with the Police as a liaison to receive monthly information, data and updates as needed, as well as other local law enforcement entities.